 I brought two pairs along with me and was glad I did.
 Though they kept the water out for the most part, that time I was jumping across freezing rivers of water in Landmannalaugar and couldn’t quite clear the water, I dunked my entire leg and was very glad that I had a dry pair of boots back in the camper van.

-My pairs are wool-lined Ugg Brand Elsa boots, and the pair I’m wearing above are a few seasons old, but are just like Sorel’s version which comes in tons of adorable colors and sizes.
+My pairs are wool-lined UGG Brand Elsa boots, and the pair I’m wearing above are a few seasons old, but are just like Sorel’s version which comes in tons of adorable colors and sizes.

-Keep warm with fleece-lined leggings
+Warm with fleece-lined leggings

 Fleece-lined beanie and gloves

-You lose so much warmth through your head, a fleece-lined beanie is a great way to stay toasty and luckily, they’re also very cheap.
+You lose so much warmth through your head, so a fleece-lined beanie is a great way to stay toasty and luckily, they’re also very cheap.
 You can find a bunch of great options in every color here, and patterned ones here.

 I also keep a pair of rainbow gloves on hand for when night falls.
 They’re lined with fleece and though I bought mine in the Himalayas in Nepal, you can get a pair here for cheap.

-The key to staying warm when you hit cooler temperatures then shedding layers when it gets warmer are cheapie, easy thermals that you can mix and match and layer underneath your jacket.
+The key to staying warm when you hit cooler temperatures and then shedding layers when it gets warmer are cheapie, easy thermals that you can mix and match and layer underneath your jacket.

 One of the coolest things to do while in Iceland is visit the public swimming pools, which are super popular with the locals.
 Just about every town, no matter how small, seems to have one.
 They have showers and pools of varying heat up to 104°F/40°C, and are a great way to unwind after a day of adventures.

 What’s more, you’ll definitely want a suit for your visit to the Blue Lagoon.
-I bought mine from Black Milk Clothing.

 To review, here’s the full list: